apache/whimsy/SETUPMYMAC.md

 permissions on a few files, but generally will leave everything else is the same.
 If you want to update more (say, to get a new version of `passenger`), there are options to do that, enter `whimsy/config/setupmymac --help` for details.
-Pass `-all` to update everything.
+Pass `--update-all` to update everything.

 If you want to know what is going on under the covers with the setupmymac scripts, visit either the [macOS](./MACOSX.md) or [Docker](./DOCKER.md)